About SOPI

 Other primary sector exports

-Total export revenue from processed food and other products is expected to increase 2% to $3.4 billion in the year to 30 June 2026, driven largely by increased export revenue from chocolate and cereal products as well as a slight rebound in revenue from live poultry exports.
+Total export revenue for processed food and other products is expected to increase 5% to $3.5 billion in the year to 30 June 2026, supported by stronger export volumes and prices across a range of processed food products.
+Notable increases in export revenue are expected for innovative processed foods, sugar and confectionery products, honey, and cereal products.

 SOPI data